soumilroy/soumilroy/README.md

 ✨ As a full-stack developer, I am passionate about creating robust, scalable, and user-friendly web applications using cutting-edge technologies.

-✨ I'm currently exploring Generative AI with LangChain
+✨ Currently exploring Generative AI with LangChain

 ## Stats